 - Students must complete the two years of full-time enrollment at the institution within forty-eight (48) months after graduation from Christian Brothers College High School.

-Tuition reimbursement is contingent upon availability of state funds.
+Tuition reimbursement is contingent upon the availability of state funds.

 Additionally, some four-year colleges and universities in Missouri offer their own A+ scholarships.
 These scholarships are determined by the colleges and universities themselves and may or may not be offered at any time.
 Check with the financial aid office at a four-year college to inquire about any incentives for A+ students.

-In order to be eligible for the financial incentives of the A+ Schools Program, Christian Brothers College High School must certify a student as having met all A+ Program requirements.
-The A+ Program Coordinator has the responsibility to certify that a graduate of Christian Brothers College High School has met the criteria of certification.
+To be eligible for the A+ Schools Program's financial incentives, Christian Brothers College High School must certify a student as having met all A+ Program requirements.
+The A+ Program Coordinator has the responsibility to certify that a graduate of Christian Brothers College High School has met the certification criteria.

-Provided that funds are appropriated by the state legislature, any remaining tuition and general fees may be paid for eligible graduates after federal post-secondary financial assistance funds have been applied (as determined by completing and filing a FAFSA).
+Provided that the state legislature appropriates funds, any remaining tuition, and general fees may be paid for eligible graduates after federal post-secondary financial assistance funds have been applied (as determined by completing and filing a FAFSA).
 To be eligible and certified for the A+ Schools program, graduates must fulfill the following requirements: